 What’s happened in F1 Sprint Races so far?

 F1 Sprint debuted at Silverstone in July 2021.
 Lewis Hamilton and Max Verstappen battled hard on the first lap, but the real winner of the opening tour was Fernando Alonso.

 The Spaniard was the only driver to run the soft tyres, and made up six places on lap 1.
 He lost two of those positions, but it showcased the format’s ability to mix up the order through strategy.

 The second F1 Sprint happened in Monza.
-Despite starting the sprint on the front row, Hamilton found himself in 5th after the first lap, with McLaren’s Daniel Ricciardo and Lando Norris making good gains.
+Despite starting the Sprint on the front row, Hamilton found himself in fifth after the first lap, with McLaren’s Daniel Ricciardo and Lando Norris making good gains.

 Pierre Gasly suffered a crash on lap one, meaning he would start the Grand Prix plum last.
 Bottas won the Sprint, despite engine penalties meaning he would be demoted to the back of the grid.

 In 2022, Imola, Austria and Sao Paulo featured Sprints.
 Verstappen who the first two, with George Russell claiming an historic victory in Brazil.